Pathfinder - The Monk Handbook

 if you used Snake Style in the previous round.

-- Snake Fang: A free attack when your enemy misses is pretty great, but because you also use your immediate action to use Snake Style, you need to decide between defending yourself or relying on your AC and potentially hitting your opponent.
+- Snake Fang: free attack when your enemy misses is good enough to justify taking Combat Reflexes and standing in crowds of enemies to draw fire.
+Because you also use your immediate action to use Snake Style to replace your AC, you may need to decide between defending yourself or relying on your AC and potentially hitting your opponent an extra time.

 - Snake Sidewind: Critical hits aren't something that monks can rely on, and your Sense Motive bonus probably shouldn't outpace your attack bonus, except with your iterative attacks.
 Spending your immediate action to take a free 5 foot step is an interesting option, but you can't do it if you used Snake Style in the previous round.